Design-BAB/HappyGardenGame/README.md

 # 🌸 Happy Garden

-A small experimental game project built with [raylib-go](https://github.com/gen2brain/raylib-go) and Go.
+A game project built with [raylib-go](https://github.com/gen2brain/raylib-go) and Go.
 The goal: keep your garden happy by watering flowers before they wilt or mutate into evil fang-flowers!

----

 ## 🎮 Gameplay